Muerte a Secuestradores: History

 Many of the drug barons began purchasing enormous quantities of land, in order to launder their drug money, and to gain social status amongst the traditional Colombian elite.
 By the late 1980s, the new class of drug traffickers were the largest landholders in Colombia.
 They used much of this land for grazing cattle, or left it completely idle as a show of wealth.
 They also raised private armies to fight off guerrillas who were trying to either redistribute their lands to local peasants, kidnap them, or extract the gramaje tax that was commonly levied on landed elites.
-At that time, many communist insurgents found a way to profit from these by kidnapping family members of these drug barons, the most famous of which was the kidnaping of Martha Nieves Ochoa Vasquez, the sister of the Ochoa brothers, in 1981.
+At that time, many communist insurgents found a way to profit from these by kidnapping family members of these drug barons, the most famous of which was the kidnapping of Martha Nieves Ochoa Vasquez, the sister of the Ochoa brothers, in 1981.
 The drug barons, specifically the Medellin cartel, fought back, using their tactics of assassinations against rival gangs to the insurgents.